TimDesanti/TimDesanti.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Conclusions

-From the prepared Power Budget, we would need a 12V power source or a 12V power rail to allow the parts to function properly.
-The budget is mostly budget-friendly voltage-wise, besides the 12V regulator that will consume more electricity.
+From the prepared Power Budget, we would need a 12V power source and a 12V power rail to allow the parts to function properly.
+The budget is mostly budget-friendly voltage-wise, besides the 12V regulator and motor that will consume more electricity.
 I believe using a wall adapter will solve this problem, other than using a battery to increase its duration, and using an external battery as a backup source if the power shuts down in the home.

 ## Resouces